 South Sudan may be the world’s youngest country, but the region has a long and turbulent history of conflict – and of peace.
 In the absence of formal governance, traditional processes to resolve conflict have held society together.
 The establishment of a National Dialogue process is a positive development.
 However, it is the potential to harness the country’s rich heritage of community-led peacebuilding initiatives – linking these to such national processes – that could provide the answer to long-term reconciliation.

 It is now six years since South Sudan gained independence.
 The optimism that greeted the country’s birth following years of war was shattered in 2013 when political disagreement within the Sudan People’s Liberation Army (SPLA) once again plunged the country into civil war.

-But within the seemingly endless cycles of violence that have gripped South Sudan for the past three years, there have been pockets of peace; local conflicts that have been resolved through an age-old process of building trust and encouraging warring parties to talk.
+But within the seemingly endless cycles of violence that have gripped South Sudan, there have been pockets of peace; local conflicts that have been resolved through an age-old process of building trust and encouraging warring parties to talk.
 Uncovering what has worked in the past, and combining this with a comprehensive national dialogue process could enable the young country to look to a more peaceful future.

 Past lessons in community reconciliation

 The Wunlit Peace conference is often hailed as a shining example of successful peacebuilding in the region.
 The conference brought together representatives of the two largest ethnic groups in the country – Dinka and Nuer – to resolve an eight year long conflict over grazing rights.

 Even before formal meetings began, traditional community leaders, and those supporting the peace process focused on establishing common ground between the two sides.
 Often preparation and processes are as important as the issues being discussed, and when it comes to peace, building confidence and trust is one of the most important first steps.